NordicPlayground/nrf-docker/README.md

 If you want stable Docker images, use the [Dockerfile](./Dockerfile) in this repository as an example to build your own Docker image.

-For Matter samples, check out [nrfconnect-chip-docker](https://github.com/NordicPlayground/nrfconnect-chip-docker/).
+For Matter applications, check out [nrfconnect-chip-docker](https://github.com/NordicPlayground/nrfconnect-chip-docker/).

 ## Setup